How to Fix ERR SSL SERVER CERT BAD FORMAT Error?

 • GeoTrust

 In addition, you should always purchase from the registered authority for a quality guarantee.
-Once you start using an authentic SSL certificate, the error will be eliminated.
+The error will be eliminated once you start using an authentic SSL certificate.

 Fix #2: Modify the Internet Options